-How to achieve your health and wellness loss goals
+How to set and achieve your health & wellness goals

 Research proves that setting goals and going in pursuit of them is linked to increased happiness.
 But because how you set or ‘frame’ a goal to begin with can influence how likely you are to achieve it, it’s important to start off on the right foot.
 “If you plan ahead, focus on changing your behaviour and set smaller goals along the way, you are more likely to achieve success,” says clinical and health psychologist, Dr Leah Brennan.

 The smart goal-setting guide